indeyets/midcom/midcom_core/documentation/development/overview.markdown

     $ midgard-schema midgard

 Where `midgard` is the name of your [Midgard conf.d file][11] that defines the database access parameters like database type and password.
+You can also do the database update via the `/mgd:about/database` URL.

 ## Enjoy the free API